pyg-team/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

 At the same time we also store the partition information like num_partitions, partition_idx, node_pb (node partition book), edge_pb (edge partition book), partition_meta, partition label into graphstore/featurestore.
 Finally we construct one tuple structure to provide the input for the DistNeighborLoader/DistNeighborSampler like (featurestore, graphstore).

-3. Torch RPC and dist Context
+3. Setting up communication using DDP & RPC
 ---------------------------------------------------

 .. figure:: ../_static/thumbnails/distribute_torch_rpc.png